Worthington, Minnesota: Education

 Worthington is served by Independent School District 518.
 Worthington's school mascot is the Trojan, and its high school athletic teams play in the Big South Conference.
 ISD 518 is known regionally for its robust music program offerings, with band, string orchestra, choir, and theater ensembles open to all students.
 Worthington Senior High School's 'Spirit of Worthington' Trojan Marching Band, with over 160 members, is an ensemble that has performed nationally 5 times.
 The Trojans' performances included two at the 75th and 78th annual McDonald's Thanksgiving Day Parade in Chicago in 2008 and 2011, respectively.
-In 2019, the Trojans were a featured band at the Chic-fil-A Peach Bowl in Atlanta, Georgia.
+In 2019, the Trojans were a featured band at the Chick-fil-A Peach Bowl in Atlanta, Georgia.